-Mileage 🖺
+Mileage

 Mileage can also be claimed in relation to business trips or any other travel that you have undertaken for the purpose of your role.
-HMRC set the approved mileage rates which you can view here https://www.gov.uk/ expenses-and-benefits-business-travel-mileage

 The amount you can claim depends on the vehicle you drive.
 Here is a basic breakdown of the process: